deepakn97/deepakn97.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hello!
+I am Deepak Nathani.
+I am currently a 1st year PhD student at [UC, Santa Barbara](https://www.cs.ucsb.edu/) advised by [Prof. William Wang](https://sites.cs.ucsb.edu/~william/) in the [UCSB NLP](http://nlp.cs.ucsb.edu/) lab.
+My research

+In the past, I have worked as a **Pre-Doctoral Researcher** at [Google Research, India](https://research.google/locations/india/) with [Dr. Partha Talukdar](https://research.google/people/ParthaTalukdar/).
+At Google, I worked on Controllable Text Generation and Conversational AI.
+I have also worked as a **Software Engineering AMTS** at [Salesforce.com](https://www.salesforce.com/).

+I graduated from [IIT Hyderabad](https://iith.ac.in/) with a B.Tech degree in Mechanical Engineering and Computer Science as my second major.
+During my time as an undergraduate, I worked on various research problems with [Dr. Manohar Kaul](https://manukaul.github.io/).

+Among other things, I enjoy playing games, listening to music, reading books and most important of them all, I love food. :wink: